krishnawaghmode/extract-few-fields-given-JSON-object-from-new-array-JS/README.md

-# extract-few-fields-given-JSON-object-from-new-array-JS

- How can you extract a few fields from the given JSON object and from a new array?
+# How can you extract a few fields from the given JSON object and from a new array?

- We will need to use the map() method, we will pass the element and then return only the required key from that element
+## We will need to use the map() method, we will pass the element and then return only the required key from that element

 <!-- <details><summary><b>Answer</b></summary> -->